Sustainability in Quality Improvement (SusQI)

 Achieving sustainable transformation requires widespread staff engagement and training.
 CSH offers block booking discounts on our SusQI courses and can provide a commissioned course date to train your staff together, facilitating network building across your organisation.
 This enables your organisation to equip staff with the motivation, skills, and resources necessary to develop low-carbon healthcare projects that align with your Green/Sustainability Plan.
 Learn more

-The Green Ward Competition is an award-winning, tried & tested leadership and engagement programme to transform healthcare by cutting carbon, improving patient care & staff experience and saving money.
-The Sustainable Quality Improvement approach is used as a method of change and CSH facilitators work directly with participating teams to develop, run and measure SusQI projects.
+The Green Team Competition is an award-winning, tried & tested leadership and engagement programme to transform healthcare by cutting carbon, improving patient care & staff experience and saving money.
+The Sustainability in Quality Improvement approach is used as a method of change and CSH facilitators work directly with participating teams to develop, run and measure SusQI projects.
 Learn more

 Beacon Site Recognition can be applied for by institutions and organisations that integrate or are aspiring to integrate sustainability into quality improvement education and training.
-This distinction demonstrates their leadership in empowering faculty and/or students to design and implement sustainable quality improvement and transformation.
+This distinction demonstrates their leadership in empowering faculty and/or students to design and implement quality improvement and transformation that embeds sustainability.
 Learn more

 Sustainable Quality Improvement Projects in Action